 - The high temperature of cooking this recipe entails that the garlic onion is a must.
-Do not use fresh ones as they may just burn in the process.
+Also, do not use fresh ones as they may just burn in the process.

-- Also, feel free to change up the mixture of herbs and seasonings according to your liking.
+- In addition, feel free to change up the mixture of herbs and seasonings according to your liking.

 Watch recipe video:

 Prep time: 10 minutes Cook time: 20 minutes Total time: 30 mins

 - 5-6 large Idaho or russet potatoes (cut into wedges)

 - Juice of 1 lemon

 - 2 tablespoons fresh rosemary (chopped)